pankaj139/system-design-interview-solutions/url_shortener_system_design.md

 4. How many servers would you need?
 5. How much would this cost per month?
 (Research AWS/GCP pricing)

+### 🎯 Interview Questions - Capacity Planning

+**Beginner Level:**
+1. **Q:** "How would you calculate the storage requirements for a URL shortener?"
+   - **A:** Estimate: 100M URLs/month × 12 months = 1.2B URLs.
+Each URL record ~500 bytes (original URL + metadata).
+Total: ~600GB.
+Add 3x for redundancy = ~1.8TB.

+2. **Q:** "What's the difference between QPS and TPS in capacity planning?"
+   - **A:** QPS (Queries Per Second) = total requests/second.
+TPS (Transactions Per Second) = actual database operations/second.
+For URL shortener: 11,574 QPS redirects vs ~1,000 TPS for URL creation.

+3. **Q:** "How would you estimate bandwidth requirements for a URL shortener?"
+   - **A:** Redirect requests: 11,574 QPS × 200 bytes/request = ~2.3 MB/s.
+URL creation: 1,000 QPS × 1KB/request = ~1 MB/s.
+Total: ~3.3 MB/s inbound, ~2.3 MB/s outbound.

+**Intermediate Level:**
+4. **Q:** "How would you handle capacity planning for a URL shortener with 80% read traffic and 20% write traffic?"
+   - **A:** Design read replicas for redirects (8,000 QPS), master database for writes (1,000 QPS).
+Use caching for hot URLs.
+Consider CDN for global distribution.

+5. **Q:** "What happens to your capacity calculations if 10% of URLs become viral and get 100x more traffic?"
+   - **A:** Hot URLs need aggressive caching (Redis, CDN).
+Consider write-through caching, cache warming strategies, and separate infrastructure for viral content.

+6. **Q:** "How would you plan capacity for a URL shortener that needs to handle traffic spikes during major events?"
+   - **A:** Auto-scaling groups, load balancers, database read replicas, CDN with edge caching, and circuit breakers for protection.

+**Advanced Level:**
+7. **Q:** "Design capacity planning for a URL shortener that needs to handle 1 billion redirects per day with 99.99% availability."
+   - **A:** Multi-region deployment, database sharding, read replicas, CDN with edge caching, circuit breakers, and disaster recovery planning.

+8. **Q:** "How would you handle capacity planning for a URL shortener that needs to support real-time analytics on every click?"
+   - **A:** Streaming data pipeline (Kafka), real-time processing (Apache Storm/Flink), time-series database (InfluxDB), and separate analytics infrastructure.

+9. **Q:** "What capacity considerations would you have for a URL shortener that needs to handle mobile traffic with poor connectivity?"
+   - **A:** Edge caching, data compression, retry mechanisms, offline capability, progressive web app features, and network-aware load balancing.

+**System Design Deep Dive:**
+10. **Q:** "How would you design capacity planning for a URL shortener that needs to support custom domains for enterprise customers?"
+    - **A:** DNS load balancing, SSL termination, domain-specific caching, enterprise SLA requirements, and dedicated infrastructure for high-value customers.

 **Bonus Challenge:** Photo traffic is extremely spiky (viral memes).
 How would you design for a photo that gets 10M views in 1 hour?

 ---